KmolYuan/reveal-yaml-rs/README.md

 Rust implementation of Reveal.js YAML server.

-This project was transferred from Python language and now operates in a way that is easier to maintain and release, and it is Rust.
+This project is transferred from Python language and now operates in a way that is easier to maintain and release, and it is Rust.
 Some old functions might be deprecated, and some functions are improved.

 This manager downloads the latest Reveal.js archive to provide serving and packing function, and had same licensed as Reveal.js.